echuawu/sonic-mgmt/docs/testplan/Generic-Hash-test-plan.md

 ### Test cases #3 - test_lag_hash
 1. The test is using the default links and routes in a t0/t1 testbed, and only runs on setups which have multi-member portchannel uplinks.
 2. Randomly select a hash field and configure it to the lag hash list via cli "config switch-hash global lag-hash".
-3. Randomly select a algorithm and configure it to the lag hash list via cli "config switch-hash global lag-hash-algorithm".
+3. Randomly select an algorithm and configure it to the lag hash list via cli "config switch-hash global lag-hash-algorithm".
 4. Configure the ecmp hash list to exclude the selected field to verify the ecmp hash configuration does not affect the hash result.
 5. If the hash field is DST_MAC, ETHERTYPE or VLAN_ID, take the steps 5-7, otherwise skip them.
 6. Choose one downlink interface and one uplink interface, remove all ip/ipv6 addresses on them.